 Incidents such as the KFC chicken ‘crisis’ and the recent snow highlight the importance of having a detailed employment contract, especially if you are a franchisee and may not have complete control over matters such as supply or if you must open a store in adverse weather conditions.
 Decisions or mistakes made by head office can hit franchise owner/operators hard.
 Having clear, concise terms in your employment law contracts can prevent an already costly situation completely strangling cashflow and severely hitting profits.

-Bennett Griffin is an award-winning law firm based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our employment law department can advise and assist you on all employment matters.
 Please contact us on 01903 229 999 or by email at email@example.com for more information.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.